Skip to content

 Background & Motivation

-Background: Kernel density estimation (KDE) is a fundamental tool in ML, aiming to estimate \(\frac{1}{|X|} \sum_{x \in X} \mathbf{k}(x, y)\) for a query \(y\) up to accuracy \(\pm \varepsilon\) (with high probability).
-Over the past decade, high-dimensional Gaussian KDE query time has been dominated by three main approaches: (i) RFF \(O(d/\varepsilon^2)\), (ii) FJLT + RFF \(\widetilde{O}(d + 1/\varepsilon^4)\), (iii) Fastfood \(\widetilde{O}(d + \Delta_\sigma^2/\varepsilon^2)\).
-These are incomparable, with performance depending on the dimension \(d\), error \(\varepsilon\), and effective diameter \(\Delta_\sigma = \Delta/\sigma\).
+Background: Kernel Density Estimation (KDE) is a fundamental ML tool aiming to estimate \(\frac{1}{|X|} \sum_{x \in X} \mathbf{k}(x, y)\) for a query \(y\) within \(\pm \varepsilon\) precision (with high probability).
+Over the past decade, high-dimensional Gaussian KDE query times have been dominated by three methods: (i) RFF \(O(d/\varepsilon^2)\), (ii) FJLT + RFF \(\widetilde{O}(d + 1/\varepsilon^4)\), and (iii) Fastfood \(\widetilde{O}(d + \Delta_\sigma^2/\varepsilon^2)\).
+These are incomparable and depend on the specific values of dimension \(d\), error \(\varepsilon\), and effective diameter \(\Delta_\sigma = \Delta/\sigma\).

-Goal: Construct a "fast spherical embedding" with complexity \(\widetilde{O}(d + \Lambda^2 + \varepsilon^{-2})\)—mapping points to the unit sphere, preserving "small" distances \(\leq \sqrt{\varepsilon}\) up to \((1 \pm \varepsilon)\), preventing "large" distances from collapsing below \(\Omega(\sqrt{\varepsilon})\), and compressing the diameter to \(1/\sqrt{\varepsilon}\).
-Then, stack a Fastfood layer for KDE.
+Goal: Construct a "fast spherical embedding" with \(\widetilde{O}(d + \Lambda^2 + \varepsilon^{-2})\) complexity that maps points to the unit sphere, preserves "small" distances \(\leq \sqrt{\varepsilon}\) to \((1 \pm \varepsilon)\), and prevents "large" distances from collapsing below \(\Omega(\sqrt{\varepsilon})\), thereby compressing the diameter to \(1/\sqrt{\varepsilon}\).
+Then, stack Fastfood on top for KDE.

-Key Insight: For Gaussian KDE, when the distance \(\geq \sqrt{\log(1/\varepsilon)}\), \(e^{-\|x-y\|^2} \leq \varepsilon\), so these "large" distances do not need to be preserved precisely—just avoid collapsing them below \(\sqrt{\log(1/\varepsilon)}\).
-This "precise for small distances, non-collapse for large distances" requirement matches the spherical embedding theorem of BRS 2011, but their implementation uses a full Gaussian matrix, \(O(d/\varepsilon^2)\), which is slow.
+Key Insight: For Gaussian KDE, when distance \(\geq \sqrt{\log(1/\varepsilon)}\), \(e^{-\|x-y\|^2} \leq \varepsilon\).
+Thus, "large" distances do not require precise preservation as long as they do not collapse below \(\sqrt{\log(1/\varepsilon)}\).
+This requirement exactly matches the spherical embedding theorem introduced by BRS 2011, but their implementation used full Gaussian matrices (\(O(d/\varepsilon^2)\)), which is too slow.

 Method